Nupur-Kulkarni/Machine-Learning/README.md

 # Machine-Learning
-It contains implementations of machine learning algorithms from scratch
+This contains implementations of following machine learning algorithms from scratch in Python:
+1. kNN
+2. Logistic Regression